 When filing an insurance claim, it is important to remember that your goals may differ from those of the insurance company.
 You want to obtain the full amount of the compensation you need to heal from your injuries and recover from the losses you sustained in the accident.
 However, insurance companies are responsible for paying for this compensation, so it is unlikely that an adjuster will offer a maximum settlement immediately.

 An adjuster may ask for a recorded statement early on in your case.
 At this stage in your case, however, you may not know the full extent of your injuries and damages.
 You may not know what long-term care you will require, and you may not know how the accident will impact your physical, psychological, and financial health in the future.
 You may not even know how the accident occurred.

 It is important to know that the insurance company can use any statements you make as evidence against you.
 If you provide a recorded statement at this stage, you may make a statement that you later discover to be inaccurate.
 However, if you try to retract or revise your statement, the insurance company may use your previously recorded statement to disprove your credibility.
 This can lead to the company dismissing your claim or offering a much lower settlement than you deserve.

 You are under no legal obligation to provide a recorded statement to an insurance company.
 You have the right to decline this request.
 If an adjuster contacts you and asks for a statement, politely decline and state that you will not provide any statements until you speak to your attorney.

-After speaking to the adjuster, contact an Illinois car accident attorney as soon as possible.
+After speaking to the adjuster, contact a Chicago personal injury attorney as soon as possible.
 Your lawyer will handle all discussions with the insurance company on your behalf to protect your interests and preserve your right to maximum compensation.